alertRos/alertRos/README.md

 ###

-<h1 align="left">Hi i'm Ros a Software Developer🙋‍♀️</h1>
+<h1 align="left">Hi, I'm Ros a Software Developer🙋‍♀️</h1>

 ###

 <p align="left">I am a programmer passionate about technology and learning.
 Analyst and creative.
 I have knowledge in web/desktop and database programming.
-Some of these technologies including C# (ASP.NET CORE, .NET), JavaScript, Python, PHP and Java.</p>
+Some of these technologies includes C# (ASP.NET CORE, .NET), JavaScript, Python, PHP and Java.</p>

 ###